Package 'archeofrag'

 Some parameters are optional or depend on other parameters (messages are displayed accordingly).
 Namely, setting initial.layers=1 enables to constraint the graph with the number of vertices only, the number of edges only, or both.
 With initial.layers=2, the components.balance can be used, and the edges parameter is not supported (only the vertices parameter can be used).

-The components.balance parameter determines the proportion of components (i.e. objects) in the first layer before the application of the fragmentation process; the balance parameter determines the proportion of fragments in the first layer before the application of the disturbance process.
-The disturbance parameter determines the proportion of fragments to "move" from one layer to another.
-Consequently, it generates inter-layer relationships.
-If asymmetric.transport.from is set to 1 or 2, the disturbance process is only applied to the fragments from layer 1 or layer 2, respectively.s
+The components.balance parameter determines the proportion of components (i.e. objects) in the first spatial unit before the application of the fragmentation process; the balance parameter determines the proportion of fragments in the first spatial unit before the application of the disturbance process.
+The disturbance parameter determines the proportion of fragments to "move" from one spatial unit to another.
+Consequently, it generates inter-spatial units relationships.
+If asymmetric.transport.from is set to 1 or 2, the disturbance process is only applied to the fragments from spatial unit 1 or spatial unit 2, respectively.

 If a graph is given to the from.observed.graph parameter, the properties of this graph are internally retrieved with the frag.get.parameters function (including: the number of components, number of vertices, balance, the components.balance, the disturbance, the aggregation factor, and whether the graph is planar or not; note that the number of edges is not included as a parameter).
 If some other parameters of the frag.simul.process function are set, the values retrieved from the observed graph are used in replacement.
 The frag.edges.weighting is internally applied to weight the graph edges.